stas-sultanov/docs/process/continous-production.md

 ### No statistics to estimate
 It is crucial to understand that in Construction there is a superior statistics collected about executed projects and literally it has been collected for ages.
 This allows to split Construction in to well known, due to statistics, phases and what is more important each phase can be splitted in simple, well known, executed gazillion times [operations](https://en.wikipedia.org/wiki/Operations_management).
 Unfortunately this cannot be applied to Software Projects.
-Software Solutions are relatively young discipline so there is a to few statistic collected, also variety of Software Solutions compared to any other descipline is a way higher.

-And the show stoper is that even if splited to phases and operations/tasks there is no way to provide estimates on operation.
-When it comes to estimation of operation by exact individual, to make it the individual must have significant experience and statistics on executing exact operation under exact circumstances and conditions.
+Software Solutions are relatively young discipline so there is a too few statistic collected, also variety of Software Solutions compared to any other descipline is a way higher.
+Even if Software Project is splited to phases and each phase is splited ot operations/tasks there is no way to provide estimates on operation.
+Because when it comes to estimation of operation by exact individual, to make it the individual must have significant experience and statistics on executing exact operation under exact circumstances and conditions.
 Not even slightly different - exact.
-And almost always this is a case individuals are going to the exact task for a frist time, there is
+And almost always this is a case.
+Individuals are going to the exact task for a first time and conditions and circumstance are different.

-Unfortunatly for most of the cases estimates which are kicked from engineers are nothing more than just a guess or a lie belive you or not.
+Unfortunately for most of the cases estimates, which are exhausted by the managers from the engineers, are nothing more than just a guess or a lie, believe you or not.

-In Construction project it is assumed that requirements will not change due to obvious reasons and the whole work maybe splited on phases because there is a superior number of times nearby the same process has occured and there is a static
-2. Most of the work is going to be done at first time.
-It means that there is no statistics which allows This is why in most of the cases estimates either lie The reason for that is most of the projects are done at first time and most of work also is going

 ## CP Process Decomposition